zaproxy/zaproxy-website/site/content/docs/desktop/addons/dom-xss-active-scan-rule/_index.md

 It launches browser windows and sends attack payloads to all of the relevant DOM elements.
 As it launches browser windows it will take significantly longer than other (non browser based) rules.

-This version only supports Firefox.
-It can be run with GUI or headless (default), it can be changed with the rule `rules.domxss.browserid`, via the Options 'Rule configuration' panel, with values `firefox` and `firefox-headless`, respectively.
+This version supports Firefox (the default) and Chrome.
+They can be run with GUI or headless (default), it can be changed with the rule `rules.domxss.browserid`, via the Options 'Rule configuration' panel, with values `firefox`, `firefox-headless`, `chrome` and `chrome-headless`.
-Future versions may support other browsers.

-The following Attack Strengths are supported, and related directly to the number of attack payloads used for URL fragment injections (eg: http://example.com/index.html?foo=bar#injection):
+The following Attack Strengths are supported, and related directly to the number of attack payloads used for URL fragment and form input field injections (eg: http://example.com/index.html?foo=bar#injection):

-* LOW: 3 attack payloads
+* LOW: 1 attack payloads
-* MEDIUM: 5 attack payloads
+* MEDIUM: 3 attack payloads
-* HIGH: 7 attack payloads
+* HIGH: 6 attack payloads
 * INSANE: 9 attack payloads

 The scanner will also attempt URL/query parameter injections which are not impacted by the selected strength.